learningequality/ka-lite/docs/usermanual/userman_learner.rst

 At this time, you are only able to view your own ratings.

-`Coaches can export the ratings of all users in csv format. <export-content-rating>`_
+:ref:`Coaches can export the ratings of all users in csv format. <export-content-rating>`

 How to Practice Exercises
 -------------------------